UL 2901 and Fire Sprinkler System Antifreeze Corrosion Issues

-freezemasterTM Antifreeze Offers Superior Corrosion Resistance freezemasterTM antifreeze protects fire sprinkler systems against corrosion and from freezing in temperatures as low as -17 F/-27 C, delivering critical reliability for your business and assuring the safety of your customers and their property at the lowest temperature of any antifreeze meeting the requirements of UL 2901.
+freezemasterTM Antifreeze Offers Superior Corrosion Resistance freezemasterTM antifreeze protects fire sprinkler systems against corrosion and from freezing in temperatures as low as -12°F (-24°C), delivering critical reliability for your business and assuring the safety of your customers and their property at the lowest temperature of any listed antifreeze.
 It is developed, engineered and manufactured in America by Lubrizol Advanced Materials, a specialty chemical company with more than 30 years of fire safety expertise.